Andrewwango/andrewwango.github.io/_posts/2000-01-01-harmony-basics.markdown

 1. Mixing tracks on percussion.
 No harmonic information - a lot of club-ready tracks might have intros/endings of solely percussion so you do not have to think about harmony.
 2. Mixing tracks on sparse harmony.
 Limited harmonic information...
     a.
-Example: _Bubas Producoes - Padjinha Pt.
-3_ [EMBED].
+Example: [_Bubas Producoes - Padjinha Pt.
+3_](#padjinha).
 All melodies in the song only consist of 2 notes (B and A) and there is no harmony (no chords under the melody to suggest a key).
 Therefore no matter what key is "detected", you can use this information to e.g. mix into other songs in keys whose scales contain these notes, such as G major or E minor (among others) - see [REF].
     b.
 Example: _Logic1000 - Baddie Pt.
 2_ [EMBED].
 Very sparse melody composing of few notes + sub-bass all around the key centre - it'd be safe to mix to any related key to the "detected" key - see [REF].
 3. Mixing tracks with very simple but full harmony.
     a.
 Example: _Groove Armada - Superstylin'_ [EMBED].
 There is full harmony in the melodic instruments, but it stays put on the chord of A major - the harmony does not move at all.
 You can mix in harmonic information from another track at any point in the track.
 However, it might help to understand what keys follow naturally after A major - see [REF].